5 Fail-Proof Ideas for Hiring Millennials

 Conversational AI can add value to every part of your recruiting strategy for Millennials.
 It’s proven to improve diversity & carefully designed to be free of unconscious bias.
 It creates a fantastic candidate experience and is well received by candidates and hiring teams alike.

 It makes high volume hiring more efficient.
 Conversational AI also helps to make the hiring process clear.
 Finally, conversational AI allows Millennial candidates to progress in the hiring process outside of normal working hours.
-Adopting conversational AI in recruiting enables you to be active in every time zone and to engage every candidate.
+Adopting AI in recruiting enables you to be active in every time zone and to engage every candidate.